-(b) Finance income and finance costs
+(f) Finance income and finance costs

-Finance income (the revenue of the company) comprises interest income on funds invested and gains on derivatives financial instruments that are recognized in profit or loss.
+Finance income (the revenue of the Company) comprises interest income on funds invested that are recognized in profit or loss.
 Interest income is recognized as it accrues in profit or loss, using the effective interest method.

-Finance costs comprise interest expense on borrowings, impairment losses recognized on financial assets (other than trade receivables and derivatives) and losses on derivatives financial instruments that are recognized in profit or loss.
+Finance costs comprise interest expense on borrowings and impairment losses recognized on financial assets (other than trade receivables and derivatives) that are recognized in profit or loss.